BCprljakovic/Constructor-TECH-project/README.md

 It works as follows:

-  We have a publisher node on one and which reads from user input and sends it, along with timestamp, to custom "TextStamped" topic
+*  We have a publisher node on one end which reads user input and sends it, along with timestamp and message ID, to custom "TextStamped" topic

-  On the other end there is a subscriber node that subscribes to the "TextStamped" topic

-  and displays the messages written by user along with their ID, time sent, time recieved and delay in  tabular format
+*  On the other end there is a subscriber node that subscribes to the "TextStamped" topic, and displays the messages written by user along with their ID, time sent, time recieved and delay in  tabular format

 ## Build instructions